gauravbhand1611/oms-documentation/documents/learn-netsuite/integration-flows/kit-products.md

 ---
 description: >-
-  Discover how integration with NetSuite simplifies the relationship of kit and its components in HotWax Commerce, ensuring accurate inventory calculations of kit products.
+  Learn how NetSuite integration helps manage kits and its components in HotWax Commerce for accurate inventory.
 ---
 # Kit Products